Things to Do Next

 After you have paid your tuition deposit, you are eligible to register for classes.
 Beginning in mid-April (for the fall semester) or early November (for the spring), registration information will be sent to all eligible students.
 Classes fill up quickly, so complete the online registration inventory early to make sure you are placed in your first-choice selections.
 Learn more.

 We are excited to have you join the North Park community.
 We need to know if you plan to live on campus or if you are an eligible commuter student.
-Review the guidelines and then select and complete either the online housing application or commuter eligibility form.
-You can submit the housing deposit and application as early as you wish, but you will not receive a housing assignment until after you register for classes.
+Review the guidelines and then select and complete either the online housing deposit and application or the commuter application.
+You can submit the housing deposit as early as you wish, but the application may not be available until later in the spring (for Fall admission) and you will not receive a housing assignment until after you register for classes.
 Learn more.

 North Park mails your first fall semester bill around July 1, and sends spring semester bills in early December.
 Students must pay their bills in full, or have an approved payment plan in place with Student Administrative Services, by the following deadlines: